Skip to main content

 ValueEffect

 AUTOResolve the type per document from the Document Types configuration.
-The default for spools mixing several document types.
+Default for spools mixing several document types.

-SINGLEOne PDF per source file — used for single-document templates.
+SINGLEOne PDF per source file — single-document templates.

-BURSTSplit the source into multiple sub-documents driven by burstKey and process them in parallel (numProc).
+BURSTSplit the source on burstKey and process every sub-document in parallel (numProc).

 Optional flags — order-independent, may follow the type: